ummel/fusionData/README.md

 # Download only the essential remote spatial data files
 getGeoProcessed(dataset = "essential")
 ```

-You will be prompted to enter the password for the Google Drive account
-storing the remote files.

--   username: fusionACSdata
--   password: fusethis!!

 The download will take a few minutes.
 The files are automatically placed
 in the appropriate sub-directories of `/fusionData`, with the